Gertrude Vanderbilt Whitney: Education and early work

 Her first public commission was Aspiration, a life-size male nude in plaster, which appeared outside the New York State Building at the Pan-American Exposition in Buffalo, New York, in 1901.

 Initially she worked under an assumed name, fearing that she would be portrayed as a socialite and her work not taken seriously.
 Neither her family nor (after her marriage) her husband were supportive of her desire to work seriously as an artist.
 She once told an artist friend, "Never expect Harry to take your work seriously ...
 It never has made any difference to him that I feel as I do about art and it never will (except as a source of annoyance)."
 She believed that a man would have been taken more seriously as an artist, and that her wealth put her in a lose-lose situation: criticized if she took commissions because other artists were more needy, but blamed for undercutting the market for other artists if she was not paid.

 In 1907, Whitney established an apartment and studio in Greenwich Village.
 She also set up a studio in Passy, a fashionable Parisian neighborhood in the XVI arrondissement.

 By 1910, she was exhibiting her work publicly under her own name.
 Paganisme Immortel, a statue of a young girl sitting on a rock, with outstretched arms, next to a male figure, was shown at the 1910 National Academy of Design.
 Spanish Peasant was accepted at the Paris Salon in 1911, and Aztec Fountain was awarded a bronze medal in 1915 at the San Francisco Exhibition.
 Her first solo show occurred in New York City in 1916.
 The first charity exhibition she organized was in 1914 called the 50-50 Art Sale.

 World War I and its aftermath

 During World War I, Gertrude Whitney dedicated a great deal of her time and money to various relief efforts, establishing and maintaining a fully operational hospital for wounded soldiers in Juilly, about 35 km northwest of Paris in France.

 While at this hospital, Gertrude Whitney made drawings of the soldiers which became plans for her memorials in New York City.
 Her work prior to the war had a much less realistic style, which she strayed away from to give the work a more serious feeling.
 In 1915, her brother Alfred Gwynne Vanderbilt perished in the sinking of the RMS Lusitania.

-She completed a series of smaller pieces realistically depicting soldiers in wartime, but her smaller works were not seen as particularly significant during her lifetime.
+She completed a series of smaller pieces realistically depicting soldiers in wartime, but her smaller works were not seen as particularly significant during her lifetime; her choice to depict the subjects as nudes was criticized.
 Since her death critics have recognized the expert craftsmanship of her smaller works.